maxpenner/DECT-NR-Plus-SDR/README.md

 |     2     |          20.83          |           41.67           |
 |     4     |          10.42          |           20.83           |
 |     8     |          10.42          |           10.42           |

+It is typically best for the FT to keep both transmit power and sensitivity constant, and only for the PT to adjust its own transmit power and sensitivity.
+The objective of the PT in the uplink is to achieve a specific receive power at the FT, such that all PTs in the uplink are received with similar power levels.

 ## Resampling